-For YA books set on islands, head to shimmering Santorini in Jennifer Evans Welch’s Love & Olives.
+For YA books set on islands, head to shimmering Santorini in Jenna Evans Welch’s Love & Olives.
 One of my favorite destination YA authors, Jennifer Evans Welch transports readers to countries like Greece, Ireland, and Italy.

 An intuitive and sincere story about love, family, and finding yourself, Love & Olives is such a happy and feel-good read.
 The history, bookstores, and Santorini are a huge bonus.

 You don’t have to read her other two books first, either, even though Jennifer designates Love & Olives as Book 3.
 The stories are not related.

 Follow along as Liv Varanakis heads to Greece to help her estranged father work on a National Geographic documentary about his obsessive passion, Atlantis.

 Although Liv falls in love with Greece and a boy, she’s not sure if she can forgive her father for leaving her; he still has some pretty heavy secrets.